Kelvinskell/filename-changer/README.md

 - Also note that this script will only accept one option at a time.
 If two or more options are used, the script will only interpret the first option.

 **Syntax: fnc [-OPTION]**
 Use the help option (`fnc -h`) within the script to view a detailed usage description.
+Or view directly in the _.manual_page.txt_ file.